 For the journal, you must identify at least 20 different notable examples of diction, syntax, figurative language, and tone (5 examples of each) throughout the entire novel.
-Use of sticky notes or annotations works well for this while reading.
 For each, you will choose a quotation or passage from the novel that stands out as a demonstration of the rhetorical/ literary device.